Rari-Capital/nova/docs/README.md

 function currentRelayer() external view returns (address)
 ```

 This function returns the current "relayer" (address that made the current call to [`exec`](#execute-request)).
-Strategy contrats may wish to call this function to ensure only a trusted party is able to execute the strategy or to release additional rewards for the relayer, etc.
+Strategy contracts may wish to call this function to ensure only a trusted party is able to execute the strategy or to release additional rewards for the relayer, etc.

 ### Transfer Tokens From The Relayer